 Members of the Malva genus can be either hardy annuals or perennials.

-They grow from between 60 cm to 1.2 m in height and carry cupped flowers of pink, white or purple.
+They grow from between 60 cm to 1.2 m (24 to 48 inches) in height, and carry cupped flowers of pink, white or purple.

 Some common names for Malva plants include Musk Mallow, Hollyhock Mallow, and Curled Mallow.

 Ideally Malva plants like to grow in an area that is sunny, but can tolerate partially shaded areas in warm areas.
 The soil should be dry and have good drainage.

-They take from one to three weeks to germinate at about 21°C. Once growing they should be transplanted into the garden at a spacing of 25 cm (small) to 60 cm (large Malva species).
+They take from one to three weeks to germinate at about 21°C (70°F).
+Once growing they should be transplanted into the garden at a spacing of 25 cm (10 inches) for small, to 60 cm (24 inches) for larger Malva species.

-If you require more musk mallow but do not want to grow them from seeds then they can be propagated by taking cuttings in the spring, or by division of the plants in the autumn.
+If you require more musk mallow plant, but do not want to grow them from seeds, then they can be propagated by taking cuttings in the spring, or by division of the plants in the autumn.